A Method To Characterize the Wide-Angle Point Spread Function of Astronomical Images: Methodology

 \subsubsection{Medium Bright Stars}

-For computational efficiency, a second sample of `medium bright' stars (denoted as `MB' stars), is defined between the VB star magnitude limit and the magnitude at which saturation occurs ($\sim$13.5).
+For computational efficiency, a second sample of `medium bright' stars (denoted as `MB' stars), is defined between the VB star magnitude limit and the magnitude at which saturation occurs ($\sim$13.5 mag for Dragonfly).
 This sample is rendered on the image using a different approach from VB stars (see Section \ref{Sec:realization}).

 The normalization treatment for MB stars is similar to that for VB stars, except that scattered light from MB stars is not mutually subtracted to avoid $O(n^2)$ computation. {The scattered light from VB stars is still accounted for in the iteration as described in the previous section.} This computational shortcut is justified because light from VB stars takes up the majority of the total scattered light.
 The process of measuring the normalization of MB stars is the same as in Section \ref{Sec:VB_star}.
 The cores of MB stars are also masked by user-defined apertures.
 Because diffraction artifacts are not prominent for MB stars, there are no additional masks for them.